liangjiaxiaoqi/MC2FNet/README.md

 # Usage
 Step 1: Download MC2FNet from https://github.com/liangjiaxiaoqi/MC2FNet.
-Step 2: Download the backbone pretrained parameters.
+Step 2: Download the backbone pretrained parameters from https://pan.baidu.com/s/1rs7GbpSJP5FOdLgwiXTElA, and the extraction code is gnxq.
 Step 3: Download the RGB-D/T dataset and set your data path in datasets.py.
 The RGB-D/T dataset link is https://pan.baidu.com/s/1zV5C8ckiPcYNL18PLxHmYQ, and the extraction code is ain7.
 Step 4: Train and Evaluate
 Step 5: Use PySODEvalToolkit to test the corresponding metrics and plot curves such as PR from https://github.com/lartpang/PySODEvalToolkit.